SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 ![Staging View](img/staging_view.png)

-Positive
+> aside positive
-: This is where you will map what you have discovered to Applications and Events in the Event Portal to make associations with your application domain.
+> This is where you will map what you have discovered to Applications and Events in the Event Portal to make associations with your application domain.

 ## Assign Kafka Objects to Solace Application Domain

 Duration: 0:05:00

-Negative
+> aside negative
-: ⚠️  **WARNING - This Codelab is outdated.
+> ⚠️  **WARNING - This Codelab is outdated.
 Please refer to [Solace Docs](https://docs.solace.com/Solace-Cloud/Event-Portal/event-portal-discovery.htm#Scanning-Kafka-brokers) for latest Kakfa Discovery Instructions.**

 Now that you have uploaded your scan file and staged your events, let's go ahead and create an application domain to map topics, events and consumer groups